Probing Quarkyonic Matter in Neutron Stars with the Bayesian Nuclear-Physics Multi-Messenger Astrophysics Framework: Results

 To study the presence of quarks in the core of neutron stars, we estimate the maximum quark baryon density $\max\{n^{\rm Q}_{\rm B}\}$ and the maximum quark-to-baryon ratio $\max\{n^{\rm Q}_{\rm B} / n_{\rm B}\}$.
 That is, we consider the density of quarks and quark-to-baryon ratio inside the center of the neutron star with largest mass.
 The estimated distributions of $\max\{n^{\rm Q}_{\rm B}\}$ and $\max\{n^{\rm Q}_{\rm B} / n_{\rm B}\}$ are shown in Fig.~\ref{fig:max_quark_density} and Fig.~\ref{fig:max_quark_to_baryon_density}, respectively.
 In both cases, we re-weighted the distributions to respect a log-uniform prior to enhance the impact of astrophysical observations.
 Based on the estimated distributions, the quarkyonic model is predicting $\max\{n^{\rm Q}_{\rm B}\} \gtrsim 1 n_{\rm sat}$ and the ratio $\max\{n^{\rm Q}_{\rm B} / n_{\rm B}\} \gtrsim 10\%$, showing a significant presence of quarks within the most massive neutron stars.

 To give a concrete picture of the abundance of quarks in neutron stars, we further estimate the total mass that the free quarks contribute to neutron stars, see Tab.~\ref{tab:quark_core_mass}.
 As expected, the quark core mass is low for most of the neutron stars.
-However, PSR J0740+6620, which is one of the most massive neutron stars observed, would carry about $\sim 0.05M_\odot$ of free quarks, or $\sim2.6\%$ of its mass.
-For a neutron star at maximum mass, the quark core can grow to $\sim 0.13M_\odot$, or $\sim 5.9\%$ of the stellar mass.
+However, PSR J0740+6620, which is one of the most massive neutron stars observed, would carry about $\approx 0.05M_\odot$ of free quarks, or $\approx2.6\%$ of its mass.
+For a neutron star at maximum mass, the quark core can grow to $\approx 0.13M_\odot$, or $\approx 5.9\%$ of the stellar mass.

 Moreover, a strong presence of free quarks shows a correlation with macroscopic parameters.
-In Fig.~\ref{fig:rTOV_corner}, we show a corner plot connecting the maximum quark baryon density $\max\{n^{\rm Q}_{\rm B}\}$, the quark mass in the maximal-mass neutron star $M^{\rm Q}_{\rm TOV}$ and the associated radius $R_{\rm TOV}$.
+In Fig.~\ref{fig:rTOV_corner}, we show a corner plot connecting the maximum quark baryon density $\max\{n^{\rm Q}_{\rm B}\}$, the maximum baryon density $\max\{n_{\rm B}\}$, the quark mass in the maximal-mass neutron star $M^{\rm Q}_{\rm TOV}$ and the associated radius $R_{\rm TOV}$.
 We observe a strong positive correlation between the quark core mass and the radius for the maximal mass neutron star within the quarkyonic-matter model.
-Although it may seem to be counter-intuitive that stars containing quarks have large radii, this positive correlation can be attributed to the high contribution of the nucleonic matter to the radius of the neutron star.
+Although it may seem counter-intuitive that stars containing quarks have large radii, we note that a star's radius is mostly attributed to matter properties at intermediate densities.
+At these densities, the parameter $n_0$ roughly sets the density at which quarks appear, leading to a sudden increase in the pressure gradient around $n_B=n_0$.
+The earlier this increase happens, the larger the radii of the star will be.
+A larger radii is then consistent with having more quarks, considering that the amount of quarks inside a star is inversely correlated with the $n_0$ parameter.